rgc99/irrigation_unlimited/tests/README.md

 #### run_for_1_tick()

+Deprecated and removed.
 Run for one tick.
 This method will advance the current test for one clock tick.
 Required after a service call before checking the entity.
 Also useful to single step through the test.

 #### check_summary()